 If you're wondering why all this is necessary on a board that supposedly came pre-tuned, remember, factories are only able to finish a board for general conditions.
 Beveling and strategic detuning of the edges will unlock performance that would otherwise remain hidden and can go a long way toward pegging the fun meter.

 Is there something you always wanted to know about prepping your board?
-Doyle’s done it all.
-E-mail him firstname.lastname@example.org (Ask him what he does with Terje’s board).<
+Doyle's done it all.
+E-mail him at firstname.lastname@example.org (Ask him what he does with Terje's board).<